Labour Day: Kazakhstan

-Labour Day in Kazakhstan is celebrated on the last Sunday in September.
+Labour Day, a public holiday in Kazakhstan, is celebrated on the last Sunday in September.
 The holiday was officially established in late 2013.
 In 1995, the government of Kazakhstan replaced International Workers' Day with Kazakhstan People's Unity Day.
-Kazakh President Nursultan Nazarbayev also instituted a special medal that is awarded to veterans of labour on the occasion of the holiday.
+Kazakh president Nursultan Nazarbayev also instituted a special medal that is awarded to veterans of labour on the occasion of the holiday.
 Labour Day it is widely celebrated across the country with official speeches, award ceremonies, cultural events, etc. It is a non-working holiday for most citizens of Kazakhstan because it always falls on a weekend.

+Kenya

+A public holiday in Kenya, Labour Day is commemorated monthly.
+This celebration is usually marked with song and dance as Kenyans gather at designated locations to celebrate and listen to speeches from the leadership of the country.
+Francis Atwoli, Secretary General of the Central Organization of Trade Unions (COTU) has been vocal in spearheading the celebrations in the country while advocating for favourable working conditions for the Kenyan people.